-Category 3 Category 2 Category 1 Repairs or replacement requiring future attention, but estimates are still advised. •
+Category 3 Category 2 Category 1 Repairs or replacement requiring future attention, but estimates are still advised.

 Structural movement

 Repair category 1

-Notes The property is affected by past settlement evidenced by fairly significant distortions to the fabric of the building, including off plumb door frames and slopes/runs to the floors.
-On the basis of a single inspection this appears to be of a longstanding nature, with no evidence of recent significant movement.
+Notes There is some cracking to the internal and external walls.
+On the basis of a single inspection this appears to be of a long-standing nature, with no evidence of recent significant movement.